FlorianFasmeyer/HeArc_AN_team2/Labo6/README.md

 This program works well; the default advanced settings allow the user enough freedom to play and experiment while being incredibly fast and seamless.
 Advanced settings are available for users with more RAM and computational power to require more accurate results.

-NB: This application is meant to be used live with the graph changing as the user changes the variables.
-Due to the nature of differential functions, allowing too many iterations to occur can cause issues since every change in variable will trigger a calculation.
+NB: This application is meant to be used live, with the graph changing as the user changes the variables.
+Due to the nature of differential functions, allowing too many iterations to occur can cause issues since every change in the variable will trigger a calculation.